 It’s another of those where to begin?
 Write-ups of an Arsenal game.
 The quality of the attack, with a brace from Martinelli, a pearl from Joe Willock and a triumphant return for a motivated Mesut Ozil?
 Or the reality that Arsenal gave up a two goal lead twice, were in the lead going into injury time, and conceded five goals?

 Let’s start with the entertainment factor anyway, as last night’s game Carabao Cup 4th Round tie at Anfield was further confirmation that, as box office goes, you cannot beat putting the Gunners on top billing.
 Because you are going to get something from your 90 minutes.
-Certainly, you can never predict exactly what, but there are certain things you can rule out.
+It’s like a game of bingo, and if you enjoy playing that, you can get a heart bingo promo code before the next time you play.
+As for Arsenal, you can never predict exactly what will develop, but there are certain things you can rule out.
 One of those is any semblance of defensive stability.
 Another is positional discipline.
 And of course, a 90 minutes without at least one mad moment.

 Shkodran Mustafi provided the latter with a classic ‘Mustafi Moment’.
 Rather than making a suicidal challenge to concede a penalty, on this occasion it was a farcical own goal, not trusting his left foot to take care of what should have been a routine clearance, missing it with his leading right and then seeing the ball cannon in off his knee past a hapless Damien Martinez.
 This is why Unai Emery was trying to offload him in the summer.
 And this is why there were no takers.
 It’s still a mystery as to how he made Germany’s victorious 2014 World Cup squad.
 He was playing for Sampdoria in Italy at the time.